mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 best she could, but she was always giving ground and could expect little better with no reinforcements available.
-By 110, Hiirinanan had been forced to pull back to the Gateway corridor to protect Argi's popu- lation.
+By 110, Hiirinanan had been forced to pull back to the Gateway corridor to protect Argi's popu-lation.
 Ilelish forces then rapidly broke through to Sapphyre subsector on 145.
-The only resistance en- countered in this drive was at Lenashuuk from the balkanized world's national fleets.
+The only resistance en-countered in this drive was at Lenashuuk from the balkanized world's national fleets.
 The Loyal Fleet rear echelon continued a coreward/trailing offensive in an attempt to give the front line forces engaging in Pact subsector bases from which to operate.
-How- ever, by the year's end, the key bases of the Gate- way system, Argi and Gigi had not fallen, despite much effort and high casualties on both sides.
+How-ever, by the year's end, the key bases of the Gate-way system, Argi and Gigi had not fallen, despite much effort and high casualties on both sides.
 This failure certainly hampered the Loyal Fleet's efforts against Medurman and Lucan forces in the battles to